South Sudan seeks infrastructure funding as peace deal signed

 South Sudan will need more than $10 billion to build and upgrade around 10,000 km of roads, Gatluak said.

-The African Development Bank estimates there were about 35 meters of paved road per thousand residents in South Sudan, a nation of 11 million people, in 2011, compared to an average of 128 metres in Sub-Saharan Africa’s cities and 700 metres in the low-income countries of the developing world.
+The African Development Bank estimates there were about 35 meters of paved road per thousand residents in South Sudan, a nation of 11 million people, in 2011, compared to an average of 128 meters in Sub-Saharan Africa’s cities and 700 meters in the low-income countries of the developing world.

 The first tarmacked road in the land-locked country “since Adam and Eve” was constructed with USAID funding in 2012, from the border of Uganda to Juba along 192 km, Gatluak said.